 What’s the Difference Between ‘Positioning’ and a ‘Positioning Statement’?

-To be truly memorable, a brand must be clear on its positioning for customers.
+To be truly memorable, a brand must be clearly positioned for customers.
 That is, the experience it wants to create for its customers and the role it wants to play in their lives.

 This then forms the basis for not only the brand’s marketing but also its product development – to be consistent with its positioning is of utmost importance to any brand.

-The positioning statement, on the other hand, encapsulates the brand positioning and works as a guiding light for all the brand’s employees and stakeholders to help them stay true to it.
+On the other hand, the positioning statement encapsulates the brand positioning and works as a guiding light for all the brand’s employees and stakeholders to help them stay true to it.

 It is not, however, meant for the public or used as the brand tagline in any external communication.